check-spelling/owncloud-ocis/docs/extensions/storage/terminology.md

 Another aspect for the `file id` / `uuid` is that it must be a logical identifier that can be set, at least by internal systems.
 Without a writeable fileid we cannot restore backups or migrate storage spaces from one storage provider to another storage provider.

-Technically, this means that every storage driler needs to have a map of a `uuid` to in internal resource identifier.
+Technically, this means that every storage driver needs to have a map of a `uuid` to in internal resource identifier.
 This internal resource identifier can be
 - an eos fileid, because eos can look up files by id
 - an inode if the filesystem and the storage driver support lookung up by inode
 - a path if the storage driver has no way of looking up files by id.